-With the release of Firefox 65 earlier this year, every modern (as in "Non-Internet Explorer") browser now support WEBP, so I'm thinking that it might be time to start incorporating this image format into production work.
+With the release of Firefox 65 earlier this year, every modern (as in "Non-Internet Explorer") browser now supports WEBP, so I'm thinking that it might be time to start incorporating this image format into production work.
 I remember following the development of the JPEG 2000 format with anticipation, followed by forgetfulness.
 But now it appears as if we do indeed have a new and shiny format to play with.

 Among some of the new format's perks are its improved compression over JPEG and PNG.
 Or that's at least what Google says: